thasvithu/consolebased-past-paperApp/README.md

 1. Navigate to the project directory: cd consolebased-past-paperApp
-2.Run the app:
+2. Run the app:
   java PastPaperApp

 Usage
-1.Log In or Sign Up: Choose the respective option to access the app.
+1. Log In or Sign Up: Choose the respective option to access the app.
-2.Download Past Papers: Select your desired year, semester, and subject to download past papers.
+2. Download Past Papers: Select your desired year, semester, and subject to download past papers.
-3.Manage Profile: Access your profile to change your password, name, or email address.
+3. Manage Profile: Access your profile to change your password, name, or email address.
-4.Exit: Choose the option to log out and exit the application.
+4. Exit: Choose the option to log out and exit the application.

 Contributing
 Contributions to the Console-Based Past Paper App are welcome.
 If you'd like to contribute to this project, please follow these guidelines:

-1.Fork the project.
+1. Fork the project.
-2.Create your feature branch (git checkout -b feature/your-feature).
+2. Create your feature branch (git checkout -b feature/your-feature).
-3.Commit your changes (git commit -m 'Add some feature').
+3. Commit your changes (git commit -m 'Add some feature').
-4.Push to the branch (git push origin feature/your-feature).
+4. Push to the branch (git push origin feature/your-feature).
-5.Open a pull request.
+5. Open a pull request.